Relaximus/aws-dynamodb-stream-example/README.md

-This is a terraform project to bild next env:
+This is a terraform project, which demonstrates how the next env could be built:

-DynomDB table with stream -> Lambda listening to the stream -> Elasticsearch service
+DynamoDB table with stream -> Lambda listening to the stream -> Elasticsearch service or
+DynamoDB table with kinesis stream -> Kinesis Firehose -> Elasticserarch service

 ## Run rollout of the infrastructure
 * configure AWS console locally
 * configure params in variables.tf if needed
 * run `terraform init` and then `terraform apply`
+* type true to make environment via Kinesis and type false to build lambda option
 * type yes

 ## Test the environment setup